greeenlaser/vulkan_parser/README.md

 The purpose of this repository is to distribute the source files that are used to choose which Vulkan 1.2-compatible opt-in-only extensions should be allowed in [KalaWindow Vulkan binary](https://github.com/KalaKit/KalaWindow).

-The official Vulkan API to build or run the executable that creates the filtered files in *parse-out* is not required because all required files are already placed inside *parse-in*.
+The official Vulkan API to build or run the executable that creates the filtered files in *parser_out* is not required because all required files are already placed inside *parser_in*.

-> The copy of the [official vk.xml file](https://github.com/KhronosGroup/Vulkan-Docs/blob/main/xml/vk.xml) has been placed to the *parse-in* folder.
+> The copy of the [official vk.xml file](https://github.com/KhronosGroup/Vulkan-Docs/blob/main/xml/vk.xml) has been placed to the *parser_in* folder.

-> The copies of the json files used for layers have been placed to the *parse-in* folder, each layer has its own json file.
+> The copies of the json files used for layers have been placed to the *parser_in* folder, each layer has its own json file.

 ---